includeos/IncludeOS/README.md

 * python3
 * python packages: psutil, jsonschema

-The following command will configure conan to use our build profiles and remote repositories.
+The following command will configure conan to use our build profiles and remote repositories. (**Note:** this overwrites any existing conan configuration.
+Set `CONAN_USER_HOME` to create a separate conan home folder for testing.)

 ```text
 $ conan config install https://github.com/includeos/conan_config.git
 ```
 If you prefer to set up conan manually the full configuration can be found in the [conan_config](https://github.com/includeos/conan_config.git)-repository.

 #### Ubuntu

 ```text
 $ apt-get install python3-pip git cmake clang-6.0 nasm